unisonweb/unison/unison-src/transcripts/resolve.output.md

        ↓
     2. foo : Nat

-  Adds:

-    3. foo : Nat
+  Added definitions:

-    4. patch patch (added 1 updates)
+    3. patch patch (added 1 updates)

-  Removes:

-    5. foo : Nat

   Tip: You can use `todo` to see if this generated any work to
-       do in this branch and `test` to run the tests.
+       do in this namespace and `test` to run the tests.
 Or you can use `undo` or `reflog` to undo the results of this merge.

 .example.resolve> merge b c

-  Here's the changed in c after the merge:
+  Here's what's changed in c after the merge:

-  Updates:
+  New name conflicts:

-    1. foo : Nat
+    1. foo#jdqoenu794 : Nat
        ↓
     2. ┌ foo#8e68dvpr0a : Nat
     3. └ foo#jdqoenu794 : Nat

+  Updates:

     4. patch patch (added 1 updates)

-  Adds:

-    5. foo#8e68dvpr0a : Nat

   Tip: You can use `todo` to see if this generated any work to
-       do in this branch and `test` to run the tests.
+       do in this namespace and `test` to run the tests.
 Or you can use `undo` or `reflog` to undo the results of this merge.

 ```
 The namespace `c` now has an edit conflict, since the term `foo` was edited in two different ways.